open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 If the version you want to upgrade to is not listed here, then there is nothing to do for you.
 Just upgrade and enjoy.

+## something to soemthing

+A new flag, `useGOMEMLIMIT` has been added that allows specifying whether or not the chart should use the `GOMEMLIMIT` environment variable or the Memory Ballast Extension.
+When enabled, the chart will remove the Memory Ballast Extension from the collector's configuration AND will setup a `GOMEMLIMIT` envarionment variable that is set to 80% of the configures `resources.limits.memory`.
+If no `resources.limits.memory` are set when `useGOMEMLIMIT` is enabled then a `GOMEMLIMIT` envarionment variable WILL NOT be created but the Memory Ballast Extension will still be removed.

+If you are not interested in using `GOMEMLIMIT` then this change does not affect you.
+But, depending on the progress made in [Issue 891](https://github.com/open-telemetry/opentelemetry-helm-charts/issues/891), the use of `GOMEMLIMIT` may completely replace the Memory Ballast Extension in the future.

 ## 0.67 to 0.68

 The `preset.kubernetesEvents` preset now excludes `DELETED` watch types so that an log is not ingested when Kubernetes deletes an event.